How can you invest $1000 and use it as a springboard to build wealth?

-There are variety of ways to do this and I’ll share the absolute best strategies and opportunities in this post.
+There are variety of ways to do this and I’ll share the absolute best strategies and options in this post.

 Maybe you’ve saved a little and want to know the best way to use it to get the most on your investment or the greatest R.O.I.
 (Return on Investment).

-Section 1: Set Yourself Up For Success
+Setting Yourself Up for Success

 1) Make Sure you Have the Right Wealth Building Mindset